aiza-mansur16/notification/README.md

 To successfully send email notification you will need smtp password.
 If you do not have one, you can generate by following the steps mentioned below:
 ```
-1. Login to Gamil account
+1. Login to Gmail account
 2. Go to Manage your Google Account
 3. Go to Security
 4. Search for App passwords and go there